 The Metamorphosis Gap Semester is a full time fall program incorporating philosophical discussion, fine arts and traditional crafts, homesteading skills, participatory self-governance, wilderness expeditions, and engaged community life.
 Together with an intimate cohort of up to 14 fellow students, Gap Semester participants embark on an immersive four-month long journey of discovery and growth through the changing seasons.

 Based in the beautiful Driftless Region of southwestern Wisconsin, the Thoreau College Metamorphosis Gap Semester is an opportunity for young adults to deepen their understanding of themselves, our world, and our times, as well as to challenge themselves across all dimensions of their humanity.
-As summer transforms into winter, we explore themes of meaning, purpose, place, and community through the Five Pillars of the Thoreau College Curriculum – academics, labor, community, nature, and art.
+Through the changes of the seasons, we explore themes of meaning, purpose, place, and community through the Five Pillars of the Thoreau College Curriculum – academics, labor, community, nature, and art.
 Living together in self-governing student households of up to 6 members, Gap Semester participants embark on an immersive four-month long journey of discovery and growth through the seasons in the context of an intimate and supportive self-governing community of peers and mentors, located in a beautiful and culturally vibrant rural area.
 Students should expect that their perspectives on many things to be quite different at the end of this adventure.
+Students wishing to experience a full year are encouraged to complete two consecutive semesters.

 Thoreau College is proud to be one of the most financially affordable gap programs around - tuition is flexible based on personal circumstances - please visit our website to learn more.